 Responsible Alpha's and the Economy Disclosure Reporting 201 This Standard addresses the topic of economic performance.
 This includes the economic value generated and distributed (EVG&D) by an organization, its defined benefit plan obligations, the financial assistance it receives from any government, and the financial implications of climate change.
-201-01 Direct economic value generated and distributed Responsible Alpha began 2022 as an idea, and ended the year in a strong financial position, with revenue exceeding management's forecast.
-Responsible Alpha was profitable throughout 2023, while the firm worked with new and then repeat clients to grow its business of fully remote, high-quality, high-value consulting to support its clients in their transition to a low-carbon, sustainable, and equitable future.
-Throughout 2023, we saw increasing demand for Responsible Alpha's services coupled with an unprecedented opportunity to influence the global sustainability agenda.
+201-01 Direct economic value generated and distributed Throughout 2024, despite a down market globally for sustainability consulting services, we experienced demand for our Responsible Alpha's services coupled with an unprecedented opportunity to influence the global sustainability agenda.
 While we invested in offerings and technological skills, our highly diversified and balanced business allowed us to grow our consulting and impact footprint while minimizing our impact.
-With over seven different corporate and institutional engagements in 2023, our greenhouse gas emissions footprint for Scope 1, 2, and 3 was minimal at 29.56 mtCO2e.
-In 2023, our staffing size was stable with 23 independent contractors who received remuneration for their contributions.
-Additionally, we spoke at more than 28 events.
+With more than five different corporate and institutional engagements in 2024, our greenhouse gas emissions footprint for Scope 1, 2, and 3 was minimal at 7.37 mtCO2e.
+In 2024, our staffing size was stable with 7 independent contractors who received remuneration for their contributions.
+Additionally, we spoke at more than 35 events.